-This will also be personal and unique to you as well.
-But the idea is to identify what your priorities are during the holidays, so when you are working to create a simpler Christmas, you can keep your priorities first and foremost.
+This will also be personal and unique to you.
+But the idea is to identify what your priorities are during the holidays so that when you are working to create a simpler Christmas, you can keep your priorities first and foremost.

 Knowing your priorities will become your “why” to guide your decisions about simplifying the holiday season and creating a simpler Christmas.